Hogenakkal Falls

 Hogenakkal Falls is a waterfall in South India on the Kaveri river on the border between Dharmapuri district of Tamil Nadu and Chamrajnagar district of Karnataka.
 It is located 46 km from Dharmapuri and 199 km from Chamrajnagar.
-Carbonatite rocks in this site are considered to be the oldest of its kind in South Asia and one of the oldest in the world.
 The Government of Tamil Nadu made a proposal to convert the falls into providing drinking water for the state.

 Etymology

 According to the consensus, the name Hogenakal is derived from Kannada (ಹೊಗೆನಕಲ್) and means ‘Smoky Rocks’.
 The river when falls on the rock below, the gushing force of water resembles like smoke emanating from the rocks.
 It is also called as Marikottayam by the people of Tamil Nadu.